mcaronna1/504_serverless_functions/README.md

  Trigger                                                           | Triggers function
  Pay for how much you use,but can use little amount                | Same — pay for what you use                        |

+I had a hard time working with Azure app functions because my code wouldn’t upload properly and kept showing error messages that were difficult to understand.
+It took me several tries to figure out what was wrong.
+On the other hand, working with GCP app functions was much easier.
+When I made changes to my code on GCP, the errors were explained in simpler terms, making it faster and less frustrating to fix problems.
+Because of this, if I had to choose between the two, I would prefer to work with GCP.
+I have also saved all of my failed attempts and error logs from working with Azure in a folder for future reference.